NoahUeffing/golang_REST_server/README.md

 Log will display recieved and completed search queries as well as error codes for failed requests.

-Note that "%20" is used to denote spaces in the URL search parameter.
+Note that "%20" is used to denote spaces in the URL search parameter, %27 for apostrophe, %3B for semicolon etc. See all character encodings [here.](https://www.w3schools.com/tags/ref_urlencode.ASP)
-Currently other URL character encoding is not supported (ex. %22 for double quotes, %27 for apostrophe, etc.).

 # Details: